IYISF and IYANC: A History of Firsts

 Today, IYANC’s mission remains to promote Iyengar Yoga.
 IYISF is an asset of the IYANC and is operated by it.
 IYISF offers public yoga classes taught by highly trained local Certified Iyengar Yoga Teachers, workshops taught by both local and visiting teachers from around the world, and community events.
 The Institute offers the most Iyengar classes and workshops of any studio in San Francisco, including a teacher education program called the Art of Teaching.

 As the needs of the Iyengar Yoga community change, the activities of the Institute and the association continue to evolve.
-A regional sub-committee, started in early 2017, is working with Iyengar Yoga Centers in the Northern California region to expand awareness of Iyengar Yoga, developing a website to share information about workshops, events, and activities from across the region.
+A regional sub-committee, started in early 2017, is working with Iyengar Yoga Centers in the Northern California region to expand awareness of Iyengar Yoga and offers a website to share information about workshops, events, and activities from across the region.